kyma-project/hydroform/provision/README.md

 ## Overview

-The `hydroform` package contains the library used to create and manage clusters.
+The [`provision`](https://godoc.org/github.com/kyma-incubator/hydroform/provision) package provided in this module allows you to create and manage clusters.

 ## Usage

-Hydroform is a [Go package](https://godoc.org/github.com/kyma-incubator/hydroform) that you can use with any program.
-It gives you the following commands: `provision`, `status`, `credentials`, and `deprovision`.
+The package includes the  `provision`, `status`, `credentials`, and `deprovision` commands.
 Use them to:

 - Create and provision the cluster on a selected cloud provider.
 - Check the status of the cluster.